Gordon Cooper: Early life and education

 Cooper attended Jefferson Elementary School and Shawnee High School, where he was on the football and track teams.
 During his senior year in high school, he played halfback on the football team that played in the state football championship.
 He was active in the Boy Scouts of America, where he achieved its second highest rank, Life Scout.
 His parents owned a Command-Aire 3C3 biplane, and he learned to fly at a young age.
 His father sat him on cushions so he could see and rigged the rudder pedals with blocks so he could reach them.
-He unofficially soloed when he was 12 years old, and earned his pilot certification in a Piper J-3 Cub when he was 16.
+He unofficially soloed when he was 12 years old, and earned his pilot license in a Piper J-3 Cub when he was 16.
 His family moved to Murray, Kentucky, when his father was called back into service, and he graduated from Murray High School in June 1945.

 After Cooper learned that the United States Army and Navy flying schools were not taking any more candidates, he enlisted in the United States Marine Corps.
 He left for Parris Island as soon as he graduated from high school, declining a football scholarship to Oklahoma A&M. World War II ended before he saw overseas service.
-He was assigned to the Naval Academy Preparatory School as an alternate for an appointment to the United States Naval Academy at Annapolis, Maryland, but the primary appointee was accepted, and Cooper was assigned to guard duty in Washington, D.C.
-He was serving with the Presidential Honor Guard when he was discharged from the Marine Corps in 1946.
+He was assigned to the Naval Academy Preparatory School (NAPS) and was an alternate appointee to the United States Naval Academy (USNA) but was not appointed.
+After graduating from NAPS, he served with the Presidential Honor Guard in Washington, D.C. until he was discharged from the Marine Corps in 1946.

-Cooper went to Hawaii to live with his parents.
+Following his discharge from the Marine Corps, Cooper went to Hawaii to live with his parents.
 He started attending the University of Hawaiʻi at Mānoa, and bought his own J-3 Cub.
 There he met his first wife, Trudy B. Olson (1927–1994) of Seattle, through the local flying club.
-She was active in flying, and would later become the only wife of a Mercury Seven astronaut to have a private pilot certification.
+She was active in flying and later became the only wife of a Mercury Seven astronaut to have a private pilot license.
 They were married on August 29, 1947, in Honolulu, when both were 20 years old.
 They had two daughters.